pierrebernatchez/mathsansmystere/README.txt

 For your information, template refers to files we keep as a reminder of the latex source used to compose these questions and exercises.
+One example of a single question, and one example of a multipart question.

 Question file subdirectories are all under the tex/ subdirectories.
 As Follows: